 H Donald: Okay.
-That, [reading from paper she has been given by McWhorter] "The government built the camps to hold Japanese, German, and Italian nationals arrested in the U.S. and Hawaii and," then "in Peru and other Latin American countries," I object to having Peru singled out because there were eighteen countries and Peru, in honesty, they sent-well, one thousand and something or other Japanese while other countries overall sent many more.
+That, "The government built the camps to hold Japanese, German, and Italian nationals arrested in the U.S. and Hawaii and," then "in Peru and other Latin American countries," I object to having Peru singled out because there were nineteen countries and Peru in honesty, they sent-well, one thousand and something or other Japanese while other countries overall sent many more.
 So I guess that's my little caveat.

 McWhorter: No problem at all.
-I'm very happy that you're willing to share it.
+I'm very happy that you're .

 Would you like the copy?